sassoftware/saspy/saspy/doc/source/configuration.rst

 4) SASLogon Authentication Token

-   All of the previous authentication mechanisms are used to acquire the Viya Auth Token.
+   All of the previous authentication mechanisms are used to have SASPy acquire the Viya Auth Token.
 You can, actually, do all of that yourself via various Rest API's.
-If you do that, then you can just pass in the Viya Auth Token, and I'll skip the auth process and just use that token; Bob's your uncle, as they say.
-The key for this is 'authtoken'.
+If you do that, then you can just pass in the Viya Auth Token, and even the refresh token too, and I'll skip the auth process and just use your tokens; Bob's your uncle, as they say.
+The key for this is 'authtoken', and optionally, 'refreshtoken'.

 Again, only use one of these and don't mix using config keys from more than one for a given connection.